 Bohemian Living Rooms

 Boho chic at its best, this living room belongs to Marie Olsson Nylander and I love it (I adore the whole house in fact).
 Understated, homely, here it is more about creating a home than showcasing a beautiful collection of vintage pieces.
-With its neutral tones, white walls, natural, earthy materials it has a serene feel about it yet it would totally withstand kids running around while you try and chill on that gorgeous sofa or catch up with friends and a cuppa!
-To me that is what a living room should be.
+With its neutral tones, white walls, natural, earthy materials it has a serene feel to it, yet it would totally withstand kids running around while you try and chill on that gorgeous sofa or catch up with friends and a cuppa!
+To me, that is what a living room should be.
 It should be about living…living beautifully.
-Image Credit

-I’m a maximalist at heart so this eclectic, bohemian living room is my ideal place to retreat to.
-To inject some bohemian elements into your living room layer it with plenty of books, curiosities from your travels and things that just make you happy – the perfect decorative accessories!
+I’m a maximalist at heart, so this eclectic, bohemian living room is my ideal place to retreat to.
+To inject some bohemian elements into your living room decor, layer it with plenty of books, curiosities from your travels and things that just make you happy – the perfect decorative accessories!
 Temper the liveliness with a few bigger, bolder pieces for some calmer elements in the room, like the sofa and neutral walls.
-To bring it all to life, nature knows best – this doesn’t always mean pot plants but can be anything from a massive hunk of tree as a coffee table or a bamboo hanging chair!
-Image Credit
+To bring it all to life, nature knows best – this doesn’t always mean pot plants but can be anything from a massive hunk of tree as a coffee table to a bamboo hanging chair!

-It would be strange for me to choose any living room other than my own as being my dream space.
-I continually tweak and change my own living room and the end wall with the over mantle mirror has become my trademark look – it is my most pinned photo.
-Recently my latest crush has been white painted floorboards so I painted my own to give a whole new look to the ground floor of my cottage.
+It would be strange for me to choose any living room other than my own as my dream space.
+I continually tweak and change my own living room decor, and the end wall with the over mantle mirror has become my trademark look – it is my most pinned photo.
+Recently my latest crush has been white painted floorboards, so I painted my own to give a whole new look to the ground floor of my cottage.
 This room houses my collections of textiles, travels and art.
 It is very personal to me but that is why it is my dream space.
-The left hand sofa was re-upholstered by myself after buying it at auction, the walls are my favourite colours and I find this look very stimulating yet comfortable and cosy.
+The left-hand sofa was reupholstered by myself after buying it at auction, the walls are my favourite colours and I find this look very stimulating, yet comfortable and cosy.

 Scandi Living Rooms

 For me, the living room is more than just a comfy and relaxing space – it also needs to be a multifunctional space where a home-owner can really show their style.
-I think the most important aspect is a comfy sofa and extra seats for guests but a large rug, accent cushions and lighting can quickly brighten up the dullest of rooms.
-I love the clean white background and mix of textures with a yellow accent colour in this Scandinavian living room arrangement.
+I think the most important aspect is a comfy sofa and extra seats for guests, but a large rug, accent cushions, and lighting can quickly brighten up the dullest of rooms.
+I love the clean, white background and the mix of textures with a yellow accent colour in this Scandinavian living room arrangement.
 The additional fireplace and wall art is the cherry on top!
-Image Credit

 What I most like about this huge living space is the combination of industrial and Scandinavian style.
-There are so many contrasts in this living room which create a very interesting and inspiring picture.
+There are so many contrasts throughout this living room decor which create a very interesting and inspiring picture.
 Raw and soft go hand in hand with dark colours and light accents.
-Not to mention the playful touches like the climb rope, the iconic rocking chair and mix-matched cushions on the couch.
-And to finish it all a movable pallette with greens.
+Not to mention the playful touches like the climb rope, the iconic rocking chair and mix-matched cushions on the couch – and to finish it all, a movable palette with greens.
 This living room is a striking example of masculinity meeting femininity to create a warm and clean living room.
-Image Credit

 This living space, created by SJB Interiors, is delicately curated through the use of exquisite furniture, accessories and lighting from the world’s top suppliers, accentuated by the abundance of natural light within the room and luxurious finishes.
-The key to successful living space is comfort, texture and dynamism – created through contrast and focus on white space.
-An envy-inducing space which encourages relaxation and tranquillity, create this with a few large square-shape neutral cushions and a mix of hydrangeas and peonies scattered throughout the room combined with a soft Scandi-inspired rug beneath your feet.
+The key to a successful living space is comfort, texture and dynamism – created through contrast and focus on white space.
+An envy-inducing space which encourages relaxation and tranquillity, create this look with a few large square-shaped neutral cushions and a mix of hydrangeas and peonies scattered throughout the room, combined with a soft Scandi-inspired rug beneath your feet.